Lexicon-Martelleur/Game-Console-Prototype/Issues.md

 # Issues

-Issues and bugs
+Issues and bugs list

 ## Game.Application Module

-- Hard to understand event, events dependent on other events, improve DX.
+- Event logic hard to follow, events dependent on other events.
+Try to improve DX.

-- Change position to start position on last map.
+- World type may need a WorldRef type that decide the rules of the world.